stevomatthews/Spoon-Knife/test-toc.md

 ### HSv5 Rendezvous Process

-This process introduces a state machine and therefore is slightly different from HSv4, although it is still based on the same message request types.
+The HSv5 Rendezvous process introduces a state machine, and therefore is slightly different from HSv4, although it is still based on the same message request types.
 Both parties start with `URQ_WAVEAHAND` and use a `Version` value of 5.
-The version recognition is easy -- the HSv4 client does not look at the `Version` value, whereas HSv5 clients can quickly recognize the version from the `Version` field.
+The version recognition is easy — the HSv4 client does not look at the `Version` value, whereas HSv5 clients can quickly recognize the version from the `Version` field.
-The parties only continue with the HSv5 Rendezvous process when `Version` = 5 for both, otherwise the process continues exclusively according to *HSv4* rules.
+The parties only continue with the HSv5 Rendezvous process when `Version` = 5 for both.
+Otherwise the process continues exclusively according to *HSv4* rules.

-With HSv5 Rendezvous, both parties create a cookie.
-This is necessary for the Initiator and Responder roles assignment -- a process called a "cookie contest".
-Each party generates a cookie value (a 32-bit number) out of host, port, and current time with 1 minute accuracy, scrambled next by MD5 sum calculation.
-This cookie value is then compared with one another.
+With HSv5 Rendezvous, both parties create a cookie for a process called a "cookie contest".
+This is necessary for the assignment of Initiator and Responder roles.
+Each party generates a cookie value (a 32-bit number) based on the host, port, and current time with 1 minute accuracy.
+This value is then scrambled using an MD5 sum calculation.
+The cookie values are then compared with one another.

 Since you can't have two sockets on the same machine bound to the same device and port and operating independently, it's virtually impossible that the parties will generate identical cookies.
 Nonetheless, there is a simple fallback for when they appear to be equal, which is that the connection will not be made until the cookies are regenerated (which should happen after a minute or so).
-This situation might occur, however, when a user mistakenly specified the connection target as localhost.
+This situation might occur, however, if a user mistakenly specifies the connection target as `localhost`.

 When one party's cookie value is greater than its peer's, it wins the cookie contest and becomes Initiator (the other party becomes the Responder).